Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 Make sure you have the `pageInfo` and the `cursor` fields in your `repositories` query as described in the pagination examples.
 You will also need to include the `after` and `first` arguments for the query.

-The `handleFetchMore` function will call the Apollo Client's `fetchMore` function if there is more items to fetch, which is determined by the `hasNextPage` property.
+The `handleFetchMore` function will call the Apollo Client's `fetchMore` function if there are more items to fetch, which is determined by the `hasNextPage` property.
 We also want to prevent fetching more items if fetching is already in process.
-In this case `loading` will be `true`.
+In this case, `loading` will be `true`.
 In the `fetchMore` function we are providing the query with an `after` variable, which receives the latest `endCursor` value.
 In the `upadateQuery` we will merge the previous edges with the fetched edges and update the query so that the `pageInfo` contains the latest information.

 The final step is to call the `fetchMore` function in the `onEndReach` handler: